-To decide which case is required, one has to give priority either to spacing or to margin.
+To decide which case is required, give priority either to spacing or to margin.

 When priority is given to spacing, the margin can be slightly stretched to a greater value, so that the maximum number of connections can fit using the given spacing (if 2 x margin is greater than the line length, one connection is placed at the middle of the line).